DataOperationsIL/Python_workshop/final_project.md

 ---

 ## 🛒 Scenario: Cellphones & Customer Reviews
 You are working as part of a data operations team at a fictional e-commerce site that sells cellphones.
-You have access to three tables:
+You have access to a database ([database schema](https://github.com/DataOperationsIL/Python_workshop/blob/main/database_scheme.md)  ):

-- `products`: cellphone catalog data – [database schema](https://github.com/DataOperationsIL/Python_workshop/blob/main/database_scheme.md)
+- `products`: cellphone catalog data
 - `transactions`: purchases of those phones
 - `reviews`: customer-written reviews of those products